apache/incubator-weex-ui/packages/wxc-popover/README.md

 ### Rule

-- often used to expand the bubble button group.
+- Often used to expand the bubble button group.
-- pop the bubble in the specified coordinate position and click the mask layer to close.
+- Pop the bubble in the specified coordinate position and click the mask layer to close.
-- support top, bottom, left and right directions.
+- Support top, bottom, left and right directions.
-- customizable bubble and arrow location.
+- Customizable bubble and arrow location.

 ## Code Example

 ```vue
 <template>
   <div class="wxc-demo">
     <wxc-minibar @wxcMinibarRightButtonClicked="minibarRightButtonClick"